Nagambie

 The labour market performance in Nagambie lags significantly behind most other regions nationally

-However, health care & social assistance had limited presence with 11.6% employment compared to 16.8% regionally.
-Analysis of SALM and ABS data showed that from September 2024 to September 2025, the labour force decreased by 1.2%, while employment declined by 2.6%, leading to a rise in unemployment by 1.4 percentage points.
-In contrast, Rest of Vic.'s employment fell by 0.7% and labour force contracted by 0.6%.
-State-level data as of 25-Nov-25 indicated VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nagambie's employment mix suggested local employment should increase by 5.4% over five years and 11.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, Nagambie's labour force decreased by 1.2% and employment declined by 2.6%, causing unemployment to rise by 1.4 percentage points.
+In contrast, Rest of Vic.'s employment fell by 0.7%, labour force contracted by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Nagambie's employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years.

 Frequently Asked Questions - Employment